felix-clark/ndarray-glm/README.md

 println!("Fit result: {}", fit.result);
 ```

-For logistic regression, the `y` array data must be boolean, and for Poisson
-regression it must be an unsigned integer.

 Custom non-canonical link functions can be defined by the user, although the
 interface is not particularly ergonomic.
 See `tests/custom_link.rs` for examples.